Efficacy

 following efficacy measures

-Trulance produced a durable response2#
+Trulance demonstrated a durable response1,h

 Bar chart of durable response Bar chart of durable response

-A responder was defined as a patient who had at least 3 complete spontaneous bowel movements in a given week and an increase of at least 1 complete spontaneous bowel movement from baseline in the same week for at least 9 weeks out of the 12-week treatment period and at least 3 of the last 4 weeks of the study.2
+A responder was defined as a patient who had at least 3 complete spontaneous bowel movements in a given week and an increase of at least 1 complete spontaneous bowel movement from baseline in the same week for at least 9 weeks out of the 12-week treatment period and at least 3 of the last 4 weeks of the study.1

 Bar chart of durable response Bar chart of durable response